icarojobs/wordpress-with-docker/README.md

 * `wp-data` – used to store and restore database dumps
 * `wp-app` – the location of your WordPress application

 The containers are now built and running.
 You should be able to access the WordPress installation with the configured IP in the browser address.
-By default it is `http://127.0.0.1:8000` (change in your hosts file).
+By default it is `http://127.0.0.1:8000` (wait about 10 seconds, consult server using `docker-compose ps`).

 For convenience you may add a new entry into your hosts file.